wp-slimstat/wp-slimstat/readme.txt

 * [Fix] There was an incompatibility issue between our premium add-ons Custom DB and Network Settings, causing the network-wide configuration to be reset when a new blog was being created in the network.
 * [Fix] The tracker was not working as expected if the blacklist by usernames contained a @ character (thank you, Eugenio).
 * [Fix] A bug was affecting the way the geolocation function would calculate the country parameter from certain given IP addresses (thank you, Carsten).
-* [Fix] Links with "javascript:" value were being tracked as outbound clicks (thank you, [Luna](https://wordpress.org/support/topic/javascriptvoid0-2)).

 = 4.6.6 =
 * [New] Super administrators can now decide what reports users will see, and their arrangement both on the dashboard and Slimstat screens (thank you, [ac1643](https://wordpress.org/support/topic/specifying-the-settings-by-user/)).
 You will need our premium add-on [Network Analysis](https://www.wp-slimstat.com/downloads/network-view/) to unlock this feature.